githubnext/ExecutionAgent/README.md

 1. Install the [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension.
 2. Clone this repository.
 3. Open the repository in VSCode, and it will prompt you to reopen in the dev container.
 Alternatively, use a command to open the current folder in a dev container.
+4. Write your OpenAI token to the text file `openai_token.txt` at the root of the repo.

 ---